Central Canada Barren Ground Caribou | Online Record Book Preview

 Once you subscribe you will be able to view all the entry details for hundreds of different species, including full score sheets and photos.

-Central Canada Barren Ground Caribou - Species Detail
+Central Canada Barren Ground Caribou (free range) - Species Detail

 Rangifer tarandus groenlandicusDESCRIPTION Smaller and paler than the Alaska-Yukon subspecies, with long, simple antlers.BEHAVIOR Highly migratory.
 Named herds include the Baffin Island, Bathurst, Beverly, Bluenose, Coats Island, Kaminuriak, and Melville-Wager.HABITAT Tundra.DISTRIBUTION Northwest Territories and Nunavut: The mainland east of the Mackenzie River (north of Great Slave Lake) and east of the Slave River (south of Great Slave Lake), and also on King William, Southampton (introduced), Coats and Baffin islands.
 Alberta: Northeastern corner east of the Slave River.
 Saskatchewan and Manitoba: Far northern parts, where it intergrades with the woodland caribou over a large area.

-The Central Canada Barren Ground Caribou currently has 370 Entries listed in the SCI Record Book!
+The Central Canada Barren Ground Caribou (free range) currently has 371 Entries listed in the SCI Record Book!

 Once you subscribe you'll be able to access photos and full socre sheets for all of these entries.
 Plus you can filter, sort, and search through all species and entries in the SCI database.
 If you would like to subscribe now to have access to the entire database, please click here.